-- What partners are active in implementing the project?
-Landowner, UNWC, ODFW, Wild Salmon Center and NOAA. - What partners are providing matching funds or in-kind services that directly contribute to the project?
-Landowner, UNWC, ODFW, WSC and NOAA.
+Partners who are active in the implementation of the project include the Landowner, UNWC, ODFW, Wild Salmon Center and NOAA.

+• What partners are providing matching funds or in-kind services that directly contribute to the project?

+Partners who are providing matching funds and/or in-kind services to the project include the Landowner, UNWC, ODFW, WSC and NOAA.